Skip to main content

 Specify the labels that Luna will use to match the pods to consider.

-labels is a list of comma separated key value pairs: key1=value1\,key2=value2pods with any of the labels will be considered by Luna.
+labels is a list of comma separated key value pairs: key1=value1\,key2=value2; pods with any of the labels will be considered by Luna.
 The default value is elotl-luna=true.

---set key=value
+--set labels='key1=value1\,key2=value2'

 loopPeriod